 Real-world example: The utahjazz leaked info suggests they’re looking to make a big move.
 Keep an eye on how they use their picks.

-In summary, draft picks are like a treasure chest.
+Draft picks?
+They’re a treasure chest.
 Use them wisely.

 The Utah Jazz have a young core that’s quietly making strides.
 Let’s dive into what makes them stand out.